DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

     “disorder”.
 It is often used to refer to a group of things that are put together, but without an explicit or obvious order.

-[^6_Pino_Dating_or_Escaping_13]: Manuel Castells, The Rise of the Network Society, Cambridge, MA,
+[^6_Pino_Dating_or_Escaping_13]: Manuel Castells, *The Rise of the Network Society*, Cambridge, MA,
-    USA: Blackwell Publishers, Inc., 1996.
+    USA: Blackwell Publishers Inc., 1996.

 [^6_Pino_Dating_or_Escaping_14]: Haidy Geismar and William Mohns, 'Social Relationships and
-    Digital Relationships: Rethinking the Database at the Vanuatu Cultural Centre', Journal of the Royal Anthropological Institute 17, Issue Supplement s1 (May, 2011):133–155.
+    Digital Relationships: Rethinking the Database at the Vanuatu Cultural Centre', *Journal of the Royal Anthropological Institute* 17, Issue Supplement s1 (May, 2011):133–155.

 [^6_Pino_Dating_or_Escaping_15]: Carmelo Mesa-Lago and Pavel Vidal-Alejandro, ‘The Impact of the
-    Global Crisis on Cuba's Economy and Social Welfare’, Journal of Latin American Studies 42 (2010), p.
+    Global Crisis on Cuba's Economy and Social Welfare’, *Journal of Latin American Studies* 42 (2010), p.
 692.

 [^6_Pino_Dating_or_Escaping_16]: Mesa-Lago and Vidal-Alejandro, ‘The Impact of the Global Crisis
     on Cuba's Economy and Social Welfare’.